 In 2013, more than 46% of household waste was recycled - a GREAT achievement islanders can be proud of.
 If we all recycle just one more item a week, we can make that MORE THAN 50%!

-To help build on the success to date, starting the week commencing 10th March a new collection service will make recycling easier and more convenient.
-It is free to all households, and is being provided by the current bin men in each parish.
-It will include most recyclables now collected at local bring bank sites.
+To help build on the success to date, a new collection service has been introduced to make recycling easier and more convenient.
+It is free to all households, and includes most recyclables collected at local bring bank sites.

 For more information, visit the frequently asked questions section here.

 Manufacturing a product with recycled material uses less energy than making the same product from raw materials.

 Recycling old products to make new ones minimises the need to use natural resources.
 This reduces our reliance on depleting ecosystems, such as forests, and saves natural habitats from destruction.
 With the depletion of the world's natural resources it is essential we conserve and reuse what we have left.

 Recycling not only cuts out the energy needed to mine or harvest raw materials from wherever they naturally occur on the planet, it also reduces the energy required to ship vast quantities of these materials around the world for processing.